Michael Abel

-Michael J. Abel (born 1950) is a former Republican lawmaker from Queens, New York.
-A member of the New York City Council, he represented the 19th district, which includes neighborhoods of Bayside West, College Point, Whitestone, Bayside, Little Neck, Douglaston, Beechhurst, Malba and Auburndale.
-He also served as council minority leader in 1994.
+Michael J. Abel (August 24, 1950 – November 13, 2025) was an American politician and businessman from Queens, New York.
+A Republican, he served in the New York City Council from 1992 to 2001, representing the 19th district, which includes neighborhoods such as Bayside, Whitestone, College Point, Little Neck, Douglaston, Beechhurst, Malba, and Auburndale.
+He also served as council minority leader for a brief period in 1994.